opalmedapps/opal-listener/README.md

 1) Install [Node.js](https://nodejs.org/en/download/)
 2) (**Only required if wanting to access live data**) Have access to clinical computer in the MedPhys department
+3) Install [Docker](https://docs.docker.com/get-docker/) (Should you choose the docker installation)
-3) Configure a test DB.
+4) Configure a test DB.
 It is suggested to use Docker to run your local database.
 [Instruction here](https://gitlab.com/opalmedapps/db-docker).
 You can, alternatively, setup a local mysql server using XAMP/MAMP by following [these instructions](https://gitlab.com/opal-teaching/opal-backend-wiki/-/blob/master/backend-installation.md#database)
-4) Setup firebase app.
+5) Setup firebase app.
 You can follow [these instruction](https://gitlab.com/opal-teaching/opal-backend-wiki/-/blob/master/backend-installation.md#firebase) to complete the setup.

 ### Installing with Docker
-The project contains a `Dockerfile` and a `docker.compose.yml` to build and run the app within a Docker container.
+The project contains a `Dockerfile` and  `docker.compose.yml` files to build and run the app within a Docker container.
+Either for production like setup or development using a local volume.

 ##### Step 1 | Add Firebase configuration
-Move your firebase admin key file in the `env/local` directory located at the root.
+Copy your firebase admin key file in the `listener/firebase` directory located at the root of the project.
+> The content of this directory is ignore by versioning

 ##### Step 2 | App configuration
-Move `config_template.json` to `env/local` then rename it `config.json`.
+Copy and rename `config_template.json` to `config.json`.
 Then edit the require fields.
 You should at least need to change these fields:
 ```
 MYSQL_USERNAME: "The database user name",
 MYSQL_PASSWORD: "The database password",